Jim Lachey

-James Michael Lachey (born June 4, 1963) is a radio analyst for Ohio State football and a former American football offensive tackle who played for ten seasons in the National Football League with the San Diego Chargers, Los Angeles Raiders, and Washington Redskins.
+James Michael Lachey (born June 4, 1963) is an American former professional football player who was an offensive tackle for 10 seasons in the National Football League (NFL) with the San Diego Chargers, Los Angeles Raiders, and Washington Redskins.
+He was selected by the Chargers in the first round of the 1985 NFL draft with the 12th overall pick.

-Lachey graduated from St. Henry High School and then played college football at Ohio State University, where he was an All-American offensive guard.
-He was a three-time Pro Bowl player in 1987 with the Chargers, and 1990 and 1991 with the Redskins as a member of "The Hogs."
+He played college football for the Ohio State Buckeyes, earning All-American honors.
+He was a three-time Pro Bowl player in 1987 with the Chargers, and 1990 and 1991 with the Redskins as a member of "the Hogs."
 He helped the Redskins win Super Bowl XXVI.
-He was also a three-time All-Pro selection.
+He was also a four-time All-Pro selection.
+After his playing career, he became a radio analyst for Ohio State football.

 Personal life

 Lachey later became a broadcaster and wrote a book called Jim Lachey: The Ultimate Protector.

-Lachey currently is a radio broadcaster for Buckeyes football games.
-His son Luke, currently a tight end on the Iowa Hawkeyes football team, says Jim encouraged him to make his own college decision, "pick wherever I want to go, it’s not about anyone else.”
+Lachey has been a radio broadcaster for Buckeyes football games since 1997.
+His son Luke, currently a tight end for the Houston Texans of the National Football League, says Jim encouraged him to make his own college decision, "pick wherever I want to go, it’s not about anyone else.”

+For Luke's final college home game on Friday, November 29, 2024, Lachey traveled to Iowa to watch his son play and initially planned to miss the Michigan–Ohio State game of November 30, which would have broken a streak of 357 consecutive Buckeyes games called.
+After news of Lachey's streak ending became public knowledge, Ohio State head coach Ryan Day arranged a private flight for Lachey to return to Columbus in time for the Ohio State game.
+Lachey was on the Buckeyes radio broadcast on November 30, his 358th consecutive game called.

 Lachey coached for the Columbus Destroyers during their run to the XXI Arena Bowl in 2007.